pitchdarkdata/InfluxDays2021_Demo/README.md

 # InfluxDays2021_Demo
+To share the Data of Chennai lakes and other variables.
+On Software development data.
+Provide
-To open up  1.
-Scarapper code 2.
+ 1. Scarapper code 2.
 FluxQueries + Flux logic 3.
-Dashboards scren shots 3.
-Export Templates
+Dashboards screen shots 4.
+Export Dash templates Templates 5.
+Slides for presentation